felixroos/blog/content/drafts/rhythmical.md

 Lets imagine how the algorithm would resolve this nested structure.
 Note that the following process will not be the end algorithm but just an illustration of how it might work.

-The type now affects how the value children are given their default values.
+The type now affects how children are given their default values.
 On the outer most event, relative times are calculated.

 ```js
 const peeled = [